Curious about brain health nutrition, or using food to maximize brain function?

 "Here is the seven step plan to get your diet under control and to use food as brain medicine.

-1. Increase Water Intake - Given that your brain is about 80 percent water, the first rule of brain nutrition is adequate water to hydrate your brain.
+1. Increase Water Intake - Given that your brain is about 80 percent water, the first rule of brain health nutrition is adequate water to hydrate your brain.
 Even slight dehydration can raise stress hormones which can damage your brain over time.
 Drink at least 84 ounces of water a day.
 It is best to have your liquids unpolluted with artificial sweeteners, sugar, caffeine, or alcohol.
 You can use herbal, non-caffeinated tea bags, such as raspberry or strawberry flavored, and make unsweetened iced tea.
 Green tea is also good for brain function as it contains chemicals that enhance mental relaxation and alertness.

 I have recently read though, on the Lumos Lab blog, that a daily dose of caffiene helps protect the blood-brain barrier.

 Make sure the water is pure.
 Use an exquisite filter.

 2.Calorie Restriction - Substantial research in animals and now in humans indicates that a calorie-restricted diet is helpful for brain health nutrition and life longevity.
 Eating less helps you live longer.
 It controls weight; decreases risk for heart disease, cancer, and stroke from obesity - a major risk factor for all of these illnesses; and it triggers certain mechanisms in the body to increase the production of nerve growth factors, which are helpful to the brain.
 Researchers use the acronym CRON for "calorie restriction with optimal nutrition," so the other part of the story is to make these calories co